 Introduction to AI

 New to the idea of advanced AI risk?
-Here are some beginner-friendly explanations, great for first contact with the issue:
+Here are some beginner-friendly explanations:

 AI experts are increasingly afraid of what they’re creating - Vox (written article, estimated reading time 18 minutes)